Quarantine Procedures for entry via Airport

 Upon arrival, inbound travellers are required to submit the health declaration result to the staff of the Department of Health.
 Depending on the situation of the travellers, they will receive corresponding arrangements.

-Persons under compulsory home quarantine must stay at home or the premises at all times.
+Persons under compulsory quarantine must stay inside their corresponding quarantine premises (such as home and hotel room) at all times.
 Confinees have to check their body temperature twice daily and record their health condition for monitoring of personal health.
 During the quarantine period, various government departments will regularly render necessary assistance to those under quarantine.
 For those who are in need, they can contact the Home Affairs Department District Help Desk Hotline.
 The Centre for Health Protection of our Department also provides a dedicated hotline which operates 24 hours a day to confinees.
 If they develop fever or other symptoms, they should call the hotline immediately to report the condition.